Eddie Foy: Eddie Foy and The Seven Little Foys

 The seven children reunited for a 1928 Vitaphone short #2580, "Chips of the Old Block".
 Six of the seven appeared onscreen, doing a portion of their song-and-dance act, and Bryan directed.
-The film opens with the girls singing and dancing to "I'll Just Roll Along (Havin' My Ups and Downs)" while Bryan plays ukulele.
+The film opens with the girls singing and dancing to "I'll Just Roll Along (Havin' My Ups and Downs)" while Richard plays ukulele.
 Charley, Eddie Jr., and Irving then perform a comedy routine.
 Next, Eddie Jr. does an eccentric dance routine, there's a short song interlude, and the film ends with soft shoe routine in which each has a solo bit.